VictoriaKGN/ResumeHost/README.md

 * To make sure Ruby was correctly installed, run `ruby -v`.
 A version printed indicates it was correctly installed.
 * Do the same with `gem -v`
 * Run `gem install jekyll bundler`
-* To make sure Type `jekyll -v` and hit enter to make sure it was correctly installed.
+* To make sure it was correctly installed, run `jekyll -v`.

 #### Host a resume on a local site using Jekyll
 > _Use a lightweight markup language_